Who is a Chance Family?

-While our families hold the value of education in common, their diverse experiences and backgrounds enrich the school.
-Typically, the school achieves at least 20 percent racial and ethnic diversity.
-Approximately 20 percent of elementary students receive need-based financial aid.
-The majority of students live in 10 zip codes within 10-20 minutes of the school, including Downtown, the Highlands, St. Matthews, Prospect, Crescent Hill but more than 25 zip codes are represented in the student population.
-The school welcomes families of all faiths and does not promote any one belief or practice.
+Our families hold the value of education in common, and their diverse experiences and socio-economic backgrounds enrich the school.
+Approximately 25 percent of elementary students receive need-based financial aid; please be mindful that assistance is not offered in the preschool as we allocate those limited funds (donated by current families) to the investment that families make in the elementary program.
+The majority of students live in 10 zip codes within 10-20 minutes of the school, including Prospect, Glenview, Indian Hills, Mockingbird Valley, Norton Commons, St. Matthews, Crescent Hill and the Highlands but more than 25 zip codes are represented in the student population.
+The school achieves at least 20 percent racial and ethnic diversity with additional gains each year- we are so thankful that families allow us to prove the rigor of our program and the inclusive nature of our school.
+The school also welcomes families of all faiths and does not promote any one belief or practice.

-Chance families appreciate the tremendous value of teaching to a child’s abilities and differences – not “teaching to the test”.
-For this reason, they’re comfortable with their child’s progression to mastery without strict letter grades.
-They understand the value – and may have seen the rarity – of a safe, welcoming place to learn.
-Chance parents believe that giving children a voice in what they are learning leads them to make discoveries for themselves – the most powerful form of learning.
-Chances families see early childhood education as an important investment in a child’s long-term achievement and future.
+Chance families appreciate the tremendous value of teaching to a child’s abilities – not “teaching to the test.”
+For this reason, they’re comfortable with their child’s progression to mastery without strict letter grades through our progressive education program.
+Chance parents believe that giving children a voice in what they are learning leads them to make discoveries and choices for themselves – the most potent form of learning.

 In addition to providing nutritious snacks and chaperoning field trips, parents often contribute to learning.
 Your visit might be an informal one – just to observe your child at school.
 Or it may be a visit you have planned ahead with teachers to share a story, a hobby or profession, a collection – whatever is age-appropriate and meaningful.
 Families are asked to share family and cultural traditions to broaden students’ respect for the richness that differences bring to the world.
 On occasion, classes invite parents, grandparents and special friends for visits, presentations and performances to celebrate the year’s growth and development.